Cecilia RousePrinceton School of Public and International Affairs

 Having joined Princeton's faculty in 1992 after earning a doctoral degree in economics at Harvard University, Rouse says her service in federal government gave her an appreciation of the importance of translating research for policymakers and wider audiences.
 It's something she still practices as a senior editor of The Future of Children, a policy journal published by the SPIA and the Brookings Institution.

 Rouse's public service work also was a gratifying way to apply her academic scholarship to federal policy.
 For example, her research showing a sizeable percentage of community college students do not finish their first year was used as a basis for proposals to support postsecondary institutions and increase focus on college completion.

-Students at the Wilson School are taught to think about policy questions from multiple perspectives, whether it is history, political science, economics or psychology.
+Students at the Princeton School of Public and International Affairs are taught to think about policy questions from multiple perspectives, whether it is history, political science, economics or psychology.
 The faculty includes engineers, legal scholars, sociologists and more, as well as practitioners such as former government officials and diplomats who bring real-world experience to Princeton's classrooms.

 A highlight of the SPIA major is the policy task force, where students spend a semester tackling a current domestic or international policy challenge.
 A faculty member with expertise in the topic area leads the course, and students often conclude their work by presenting recommendations to the policymakers directly involved with an issue, such as meeting with staff at the U.S. Department of State or Health and Human Services.

 “[The SPIA] undergraduate students leave here with an understanding of the complexity of public policy and an appreciation of public service," Rouse says.
 “Their view of the world is enhanced by their time here.”